twop/ts-union/README.md

 ### Type of resulted objects

-Atm types of union values are opaque.
-That allows me to experiment with different underlying data structures.
+Types of union values are opaque.
+That makes it possible to experiment with different underlying data structures.

 ```typescript
 type CashType = typeof cash;